Board of Trustees

 Tony has had an avid interest in recreational golf since his teenage years, and his love of golf was passed on to his entire family: one son owns a golf course design and construction business and another (Matt, who also serves as a Foundation Advisory Director) is a former PGA Tour player.

 Before joining the KGF Board, Tony volunteered as a Rules and Tournament Official for the Kansas City Golf Association.
-He currently serves on the Board of Directors of the Kansas City Chapter of the Folds of Honor, a golf-centered foundation which has one goal, that being to raise funds for secondary school and college scholarship awards to dependents of servicemen who have lost their lives or have become severely disabled while serving their country.
+He is actively involved with the Kansas City Chapter of the Folds of Honor, a golf-centered foundation that raises funds for secondary school and college scholarship awards to dependents of servicemen who have lost their lives or have become severely disabled while serving their country.

 Since joining the KGF Board, Tony has been integrally involved in the Foundation’s Golf in School program SNAG (Starting New At Golf), and he is excited about the opportunity to contribute to development of junior golfers throughout the state.